 Five fields in the predefined header deal with device identification.
 All PCI bus devices are required to implement these fields.
-Generic configuration software will be able to easily determine what devices are available on the system's CPCI bus(ses).
+Generic configuration software will be able to easily determine what devices are available on the system's PCI bus(ses).
 All of these registers are read-only.

 Vendor ID This field identifies the manufacturer of the device.
-Valid vendor identifiers are allocated by the PCI SIG to ensure uniqueness.
-114A is VMIC's vendor ID.
+Valid vendor identifiers are allocated by the PCI SIG to ensure uniqueness. \$114A is VMIC's vendor ID.

 Device ID This field identifies the particular device.
 This identifier is allocated by the vendor.
-The Device ID for the VMICPCI-1335 is 1335.
+The Device ID for the VMIPCI-1335 is value is chosen by the vendor.
+80h is an acceptable value.
+This field should be viewed as a vendor-defined extension to the device ID.

 Revision ID This register specifies a device-specific revision identifier.
-The value is chosen by the vendor.
-80 is the assigned value.

-Header Type This byte identifies the layout of locations 10h through 3Fh in configuration space and also whether or not the device contains multiple functions.
+The configuration space and also whether or not the device contains multiple functions.
 Bit 7 in this register is used to identify a multifunction device.
 If the bit is 0, then the device has multiple functions.
-Bits 6 through 0 specify the layout of addresses 10h through 3Fh.
-One encoding, 00h, is defined and specifies the layout shown in Figure 1-3 on page 23.
+Bits 6 through 0 specify the layout of addresses \$10 through \$3F.
+One encoding, \$00, is defined and specifies the layout shown in Figure 1-3 on page 19.
 All other encodings are reserved.